caseywebdev/endr/README.md

 Endr loses the baggage and keeps the modern API.

 # Config
-Use `jsxImportSource: 'endr'` in your `tsconfig.json` and JSX transpiler (`babel`, `esbuild`, etc) to get correct autocomplete and rendered output.
+Use `jsx: automatic` and `jsxImportSource: 'endr'` in your `tsconfig.json` and JSX transpiler (`babel`, `esbuild`, etc) to get correct autocomplete and rendered output.
 If you forget to do this you'll see errors about `React` not being found.

 # Differences from React
 - There are no class components.